I put the best electric blankets and heated throws to the test – these are my 8 top recommendations

 This electric heated poncho from Lakeland is made from super cosy fleece which adds a welcome layer of insulation all by itself, but turn on the heat and you have 9 temperature settings to toggle between to find your perfect warmth setting.

-The poncho has fasteners to hold it in place, and it cleverly leaves your arms covered enough to keep them warm, but free enough to turn the pages of a book, enjoy a snack, or type away at your laptop.
-You'll just need to remember not to wander away from your desk whilst you're plugged in!
-Although the 230cm cable does give some wander-room, and you can detach the controls from the poncho so you don't need to take it off for the walk to the fridge.
+The poncho has fasteners to hold it in place, and it cleverly leaves your arms covered enough to keep them warm, but free enough to turn the pages of a book, enjoy a snack, or, in my case, type away at your laptop.
+I just had to remember not to wander away from my desk whilst it was plugged in!
+That said, the 230cm cable does give some wander-room, and you can detach the controls from the poncho so you don't need to take it off for the walk to the fridge.
 That also means it can be machine washed at 30˚c.

 Plus, on the off chance that all that warmth might make you drowsy, it also comes with 9 timer settings, and overheating protection for peace of mind.